Offerings

 You can create offerings using two steps:

-In the Basic Details section, define the basic details of your offering using the following fields:
+In this section, define the basic details of your offering using the following fields:

 Screenshot 2025-06-24 at 3.35.12 PM.png